catzy007/catzy007.github.io/blog/posts/2020-08-15-openvpn-via-ngrok/index.md

 * Then connect to vpn by doing `sudo openvpn nana.ovpn`
 * Then wait a little and if nothing goes wrong, you sould get a message `Initialization Sequence Completed`
 * And that's it, now you're connected to your VPN

+If you using [free tier](https://ngrok.com/pricing) from ngrok, the tunnel url and port will always changing.
+Make sure you set it to the correct one.